A truly stellar source of power.

 Virtual Prototype Environment

-Stellarators were exceedingly difficult to design in the past, until the advent of modern computing.
+Stellarators were exceedingly difficult to design in the past, until the advent of supercomputing.

 The vast number of free parameters in stellarator designs used to make them impossible.
 No more.

-This allows us to rapidly iterate over magnetic configurations and engineering designs at lower costs and higher speed than ever before.
+Our cloud-based stellarator optimization and design framework, StarFinder, allows us to rapidly iterate on QI stellarator designs at lower costs and higher speed than ever before.

 Contact Us